 Tanaka-san next time too, please.

-Remember that making an appointment is a two-way conversation and while it may seem scary doing it for the first time, it’s better to not have a rehearsed dialogue already in your head.
+Remember that when you make an appointment in Japanese it is a two-way conversation, and while it may seem scary doing it for the first time, it’s better not to have a rehearsed dialogue already in your head.
 Instead, go into the phone call knowing the important information and how to convey that in Japanese and do your best to actively listen to what the other person is saying.
 You’ll get the hang of it once you do it a few times and as your language skills improve!

-Read more about Japanese language on our blog!
+Read more about Japanese language and culture on our blog!